A Nampa man accused of bilking four investors out of $2 million has agreed to plead guilty and return the money.

 Ada County District Judge Sam Hoagland approved the settlement, which was arranged before the case went to trial.

-The story below was published April 17, 2017, under the headline, "Serial financial fraudster now brings his act to Idaho, state authorities allege."
+The story below, written by Cynthia Sewell, was published April 17, 2017, under the headline, "Serial financial fraudster now brings his act to Idaho, state authorities allege."

 Michael A. Banks, Rick Garrison, Rick Thompson, Mark Thompson.

 These are some of the known aliases used by Richard “Rick” Guyon, 58, who has engaged in a series of fraudulent money-raising schemes for the last 30 years, according to a lawsuit filed by the Idaho Department of Finance.